syhpoon/xyzcmd/doc/developer/keycodes.rst

 press a bunch of keys.

 And even more, using keycodes data file, it is possible to completely redefine keys.
-For instance if one has F10 key remapped to physical TAB key, then pressing TAB would cause the application to believe that F10 key was pressed.
+For instance if one had F10 key remapped to physical TAB key, then pressing TAB would cause the application to believe that F10 key was pressed.